 The best time to decide where to take your car for collision repair is before a collision.
-To find your manufacturer’s recommended repairer, your best resource is the vehicle manufacturer website.
+Your best resource is the vehicle manufacturer’s website to find your manufacturer’s recommended repairer.
 Manufacturers with Factory Certified Collision Certification programs in place usually list their certified repairers on a special section of their site.
-Be aware that the shop your insurance company recommends when you report a collision is frequently not the shop recommended by your vehicle manufacturer.
+Be aware that the shop your insurance company recommends when you report a collision is frequently not recommended by your vehicle manufacturer.

 Myth 1: I have to use the repair shop my insurance recommends.

-Myth 2: If I don’t have my car fixed at my insurer’s “preferred” repair shop, the work won’t be guaranteed.
+Myth 2: The work won’t be guaranteed if I don’t have my car fixed at my insurer’s “preferred” repair shop.

 False!
 Insurance companies don’t guarantee the quality of repair work – repair shops do.
 All the more reason to select a repair shop certified by your manufacturer!

 Myth 3: All body shops use similar repair practices.
 False!
 Precision’s Factory Certified collision care sets us apart.
 We go beyond just restoring your car’s outer appearance to restoring quality & crash-worthiness as per your manufacturer’s guidelines.